SandraFernandz/SandraFernandz/README.md

 ### Fun Facts

 I worked for +10 years as a yoga teacher instructor as well as yoga and meditation teacher.
-I am passionate about philosophy, specially kashmir shaivism.
+I am passionate about philosophy (Kashmir Shaivism).
 I built the first yoga Spanish speaking community in Munich.